-- One Piece: Ivankov makes a habit of doing this during fight.
+- Ivankov makes a habit of doing this during a fight.
 Most notably, his Establishing Character Moment involves someone coming and pointing a bazooka at him, causing him to fake panic then promptly reveal he is in no danger and literally stop the shot with a wink.

 - Downplayed version in Night Watch where, when fighting an equally skilled (and much younger) opponent, Vimes glances behind the other guy and tries to stop his face going into "oh crap" mode.
 The other guy uses the opening to close for the victory and then gets clobbered by Vimes who was completely faking the reaction.

-- In The Vampire Diaries, when being first confronted with Katherine, Bonnie tries to defend herself with the Mind attack she typically uses to keep Damon in check.
+- In The Vampire Diaries, when being first confronted by Katherine, Bonnie tries to defend herself with the mind attack she typically uses to keep Damon in check.
 Katherine initially pretends to be affected, only to quickly reveal she is old enough, and as such powerful enough to resist it.

 - In Dawn of War II: Retribution's Chaos campaign, Eliphas and his band are ambushed by Blood Raven scouts.
 Eliphas pretends to be worried as he slaughters the Loyalists with ease.

-- In one ending, the boss fight with Photoshop Flowey has them undergoing a Villainous Breakdown when you've seemingly defeated them, then suddenly reloading to an earlier save, mocking the protagonist for falling for it.
-Unfortunately for them, the souls he's enslaved rally against him shortly afterwards, and he has a genuine Oh, Crap! moment and breakdown.
+- In one ending, the boss fight with Photoshop Flowey has him undergoing a Villainous Breakdown when you've seemingly defeated him, then suddenly reloading to an earlier save, mocking the protagonist for falling for it.
+Unfortunately for him, the souls he's enslaved rally against him shortly afterwards, and he has a genuine Oh, Crap! moment and breakdown.

-- Another ending has the same character feign shock at the amount of people rallied to defeat them, then subduing them all with ease.
+- Another ending has the same character feign shock at the number of people rallied to defeat him, then subduing them all with ease.

-- In the Nostalgia Critic parody of the Darth Vader scene from Rogue One, the last rebel from the team Vader just slaughtered drops his blaster and tries to take on Vader bare-handed, only for Vader to react with this trope.
+- In The Nostalgia Critic's parody of the Darth Vader scene from Rogue One, the last rebel from the team Vader just slaughtered drops his blaster and tries to take on Vader bare-handed, only for Vader to react with this trope.

 - This is often used by Bugs Bunny.
-A good example is "Hold The Lion, Please", where he does a hilariously over-the-top display of fear after meeting a rather goofy lion.
-Also seen, albeit briefly, in "Operation: Rabbit", when Wile E. Coyote makes his intention to eat him quite clear and Bugs dons a faux-terror expression before going back to being unimpressed.
+A good example is "Hold The Lion Please", where he does a hilariously over-the-top display of fear after meeting a rather goofy lion.
+Also seen, albeit briefly, in "Operation: Rabbit", when Wile E. Coyote makes his intention to eat him quite clearly and Bugs dons a faux-terror expression before going back to being unimpressed.